smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

 ## Introduction

 SDL remote control provides the ability for mobile applications to control certain components of the vehicle, such as, tune the radio, set the desired temperature or change the fan speed.
 However, currently only `CLIMATE` and `RADIO` modules are available for remote-control.
 Mobile application developers need more than basic climate or radio control.
-To meet developers' requirements, we propose to add three new modules (`AUDIO`, `LIGHT`, `HMI_SETTINGS`) and some new parameters (heatedXXXEnable and radio sisData) to the existing `CLIMMATE` and `RADIO` modules respectively.
+To meet developers' requirements, we propose to add three new modules (`AUDIO`, `LIGHT`, `HMI_SETTINGS`) and some new parameters (heatedXXXEnable and radio sisData) to the existing `CLIMATE` and `RADIO` modules respectively.
 This proposal only defines new data types and new parameters added to the existing data types.
 It does not add or change any remote control RPCs.

 ## Motivation

-Mobile application developers would like to develop applications that take fully advantage of the capability that the vehicle provides.
+Mobile application developers would like to develop applications that take full advantage of the capability that the vehicle provides.
 There are many cases that mobile application developers ask for new functions of SDL remote control.
 For example,

 - Some mobile navigation applications would like to use the same distance unit and day/night display mode as the infotainment system does.